US to spend $3.2B on treatments for COVID-19, other viruses - WTMJ

 Health experts have increasingly called for a convenient pill that patients could take themselves when symptoms first appear.
 Some drugmakers are testing such medications, but initial results aren’t expected for several more months.
 The new funds will speed those tests and support private sector research, development and manufacturing.

-Last week, the U.S. said it would purchase 1.7 million doses of an experimental antiviral pill from Merck, if it is shown to be safe and effective.
+Last week, the U.S. said it would purchase 1.7 million doses of an experimental antiviral pill from Merck and Ridgeback Biotherapeutics, if it is shown to be safe and effective.
 Results from a large study of the drug, molnupiravir, are expected this fall.
 Early research suggests the drug may reduce the risk of hospitalization if used shortly after infection by stopping the coronavirus from quickly reproducing.
 It did not benefit patients who were already hospitalized with severe disease.

 Several other companies, including Pfizer, Roche and AstraZeneca, are also testing antiviral pills.